Unified Unsupervised and Sparsely-Supervised 3D Object Detection by Semantic Pseudo-Labeling and Prototype Learning: Introduction

 (3) Lack of a unified training framework adaptable to both paradigms.
 Existing approaches are narrowly designed for one setting and fail to leverage the synergy between pseudo label quality and feature mining.
 In unsupervised training, most methods \cite{fgr,modest,oyster,cpd,lise,liso,union} focus mainly on generating high-quality pseudo labels.
 A few others \cite{motal,annofreeod} incorporate auxiliary cues from pseudo labels to optimize loss computation but still do not engage in deep model representation learning.
 Conversely, in sparsely-supervised training, works like \cite{coin,cpdet3d} concentrate solely on designing feature mining strategies using the sparse ground truth.
 However, high-quality pseudo labels and robust feature mining are complementary and crucial for both settings.

-To address these challenges, we proposes SPL, a unified training framework centered on Semantic Pseudo-Labeling and Prototype Learning, which is simultaneously adaptable to both unsupervised and sparsely-supervised 3D object detection.
+To address these challenges, we propose SPL, a unified training framework centered on \textbf{S}emantic \textbf{P}seudo-labeling and prototype \textbf{L}earning, which is simultaneously adaptable to both unsupervised and sparsely-supervised 3D object detection.
 As shown in \cref{fig:head}, SPL first generates high-quality pseudo labels based on image semantics, then trains the model through a multi-stage strategy centered on prototype learning.

 For Challenge 1, we introduce a high-quality pseudo label generation method.
 It begins with 3D instance segmentation derived from image semantics and point cloud projection.
 We then employ point cloud geometric features to resolve misassigned, missing, and overlapping points.
 For objects with low point density, we record them as 3D point pseudo labels.
 For others, we fit 3D Bboxes, refine them using temporal information.
 Thus it produces both high-quality 3D Bbox pseudo labels and point-level labels for sparse objects.